Seed regulatory modernization

 - become adaptable and flexible to address future technical advances and scientific innovation

-- protect producers and consumers by strengthen existing requirements
+- protect producers and consumers by strengthening existing requirements

-See CFIA's Forward Regulatory Plan for anticipated timelines for publication in Canada Gazette.
+See the CFIA's Forward Regulatory Plan for anticipated timelines for publication in Canada Gazette.

 2.1 Other seed initiatives